-Diagnostic markers that can accurately monitor and provide prognostic information about the health status of a patient throughout treatment is paramount to reducing the global TB burden.
-Evidence suggests that sterilization is not achieved in a portion of cured patients at the end of anti-TB treatment and there remains a faction of viable Mtb, undetectable by current diagnostic tests, which may represent a risk for relapse and/or transmission.
+Diagnostic markers that can accurately monitor and provide prognostic information about a patient’s health status throughout treatment are paramount to reducing the global TB burden.
+Evidence suggests that sterilization is not achieved in a portion of cured patients at the end of anti-TB treatment.
+There remains a fraction of viable Mtb, undetectable by current diagnostic tests, which may represent a risk for relapse and/or transmission.

 Evaluate4mTBEvaluating the response to 4 and 6 month treatment of pulmonary tuberculosis by 18F-FDG PET/CT lung imaging (Evaluate4mTB)

-Evaluate4mTB will validate and optimise the functional and anatomical characteristics, previously identified by 18F-FDG PET/CT scans on patients with PTB.
-It will be complimentary to PredictTB, which focus on imaging markers at diagnosis and during early treatment.
+Evaluate4mTB validated and optimised the functional and anatomical characteristics previously identified by 18F-FDG PET/CT scans on patients with PTB.
+It was complimentary to the PredictTB study, which focused on imaging markers at diagnosis and during early treatment.

-The sub-study will focus on scans at 16 and 24 weeks of treatment.
-We will perform qualitative and quantitative evaluation of PET/CT scans after 4- and 6 months of TB treatment, including measuring the changes from baseline.
-We will compare the scan metrics between outcome groups and treatment arms and use this information to provide insight into the dynamics of MTB versus host interaction, serve as a prognostic indicator and facilitate the discovery of biomarkers to monitor and understand treatment response during 16 and 24 week treatment courses.
+The sub-study focused on scans at 16 and 24 weeks of treatment.
+We performed qualitative and quantitative evaluations of PET/CT scans after 4 and 6 months of TB treatment, including measuring the changes from baseline.
+We compared the scan metrics between outcome groups and treatment arms.
+We used this information to provide insight into the dynamics of MTB versus host interaction, serve as a prognostic indicator and facilitate the discovery of biomarkers to monitor and understand treatment response during 16 and 24-week treatment courses.

-- This project is part of the EDCTP2 programme supported by the European Union (grant number TMA-2016-CDF-1576 ).
+This project was part of the EDCTP2 programme supported by the European Union (grant number TMA-2016-CDF-1576 ).

 MERMThe Medication Event Reminder-Monitor (MERM) is used as a tool to aid patient treatment adherence, it reminds the patient to take their the daily medication so essential to their cure.
 MERM is a box with an alarm that rings at the patient’s chosen time, the box opening is electronically captured as a record of the patient accessing their treatment packets.
 This recording is then viewed by the pharmacist at each visit to compare to the traditional pill counting as a means of monitoring adherence.